 The newer version is also more stately because I baked it in an 8 1/2 by 4 1/2 inch loaf pan rather than a 9×5.
 Loaf pan sizes are all over the map, but I’ve found the 8 1/2 by 4 1/2 and the 8×4 inch sizes to make tall but substantial cakes.

 This recipe is based on one Katy gave me called Mary Jo Bowen’s Pound Cake, only this version is marbled with a small amount of chocolate.
-I also baked it in a loaf pan.

 The texture is tight-crumbed, soft and tender.
 It’s moist, but not greasy and not particularly dense.
 In fact, it’s kind of light.
 The cake flour makes a huge difference and I don’t know that I’d make another pound cake with anything other than cake flour, or if I had some on hand, soft wheat flour like White Lily.

 The only drawback to this cake is it requires lots of bowls and beaters.
 Lining everything up ahead of time and having ingredients and appliances ready to go will help make baking this cake a lot more fun.
 It’s definitely worth it, just take your time and enjoy the process.
 In other words, don’t try to make it while you’re making dinner.

 I’m going to take this to the school and get some feedback on Marble Cake #1, which I left there yesterdayI hope they didn’t find it too dry.

 Here is the new improved version, and if you follow the directions (shortening is key because it lightens the batter) the chocolate shouldn’t sink too much.

 - 1/8 teaspoon baking soda

 - 1/2 teaspoon salt